Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 ### Processing Validation
 1. Merge validation ensures one-to-one genotype label mapping
 2. Age strings are validated against the `(\d+) months` regex; non-matching values raise `ValueError` immediately
-3. If all rows in a group are dropped after the genotype label map merge (no genotypes matched), a `WARNING` is logged and that group contributes no output entries
+3. If all rows in a group are dropped after the genotype label map merge (no genotypes matched), a `ValueError` is raised with a message identifying the cause
 4. **Single-model-per-file check:** Before grouping, each file is checked to confirm it contains rows for exactly one model.
 If more than one model is detected, a `ValueError` is raised immediately, identifying the file and the conflicting model names (see Key Assumption 8)

 ### Error Scenarios